Wauwatosa’s Living Memories: Oral History Exploration

 Only a part of the recordings in the oral history collection are online.
 We have selected a few of the most popular recordings in our library.
 Please contact us if you’re interested in learning more about the oral histories in the collection.

-Bill Yost’s recollections of living across the street from the Walkers.
+Listen to Bill Yost’s recollections of living across the street from the Walkers.